warewulf/warewulf/README.md

    for all needed kernel images and then go through and build them all.
 The caveat is that all these kernels must be installed to your host controller node.

-1. VNFS: The "VNFS" is the "Virtual Node File System", and that is the template that nodes will be provisioned to boot into.
+1. Container/VNFS: The "VNFS" is the "Virtual Node File System", and that is the template that nodes will be provisioned to boot into.
 Warewulf v4 can support standard "chroot" style VNFS formats (e.g. same as Warewulf 3 and/or Singularity Sandboxes) as well as OCI (Open Container Initiative) formats which include Docker containers and containers